2025 Battle River—Crowfoot federal by-election: Jeff Willerton

 Willerton was the candidate for the Christian Heritage Party of Canada.
 He is an author, Canadian Armed Forces veteran, and formerly worked for the Canadian Taxpayers Federation.
 He considers himself to be a social and fiscal conservative.
 He resides in Airdrie.
 He has run for seats in various provincial and federal elections in Alberta since 1997.
 His highest vote shares were 15.8% in the provincial riding of Airdrie-Chestermere in 2008 as a Wildrose Party candidate and 1.4% in the 2017 Calgary Heritage federal by-election as a Christian Heritage candidate.

-Longest Ballot Committee
+Longest Ballot Committee candidates

 The Longest Ballot Committee announced in May that they were targeting the by-election as part of its campaign protesting the first-past-the-post electoral system and would aim to have as many as 200 candidates placed on the ballot.
 The committee previously targeted Poilievre's former electoral district of Carleton in the 2025 federal election and claimed responsibility for adding 85 names to the ballot in that vote.
 All of the declared independents except Colquhoun, Critchley, and Spanier are LBC candidates, a total of 201, far surpassing their previous record set earlier in 2025, and reaching their goal of 200 names.
 The grand total of 214 candidates on the ballot also more than doubles the previous all-time record of 91 set during the 2025 Carleton election and the 2024 LaSalle—Émard—Verdun federal by-election, both attributed to the LBC's efforts.